 Counseling and other mental health services for victims of sexual assault are available on campus and in the community.
-Students may use the Student Counseling Center (Pendergraft Health Sciences Center 129, 479-788-7398).
-Employees of the university may be able to seek help through the Employee Assistance Program (contact Human Resources).
-Community mental health agencies, such as the Guidance Center (479-478-6664), may also assist, in addition to counselors and psychotherapists in private practice in the area who can provide individual and group therapy.
-The Crisis Intervention Center in Fort Smith may assist with referrals for individual counseling and support groups and in identifying non- counseling campus and community resources that may be of additional help.
-The Crisis Center may also have victim advocates upon request.
-The CIC can be reached at 479-782-1821; their hotline is 800-359-0056.
+Students and employees may use the UAFS Student Health Clinic or the UAFS Counseling Center.
+Employees of the university may be able to seek help through the Employee Assistance Program.
+Community mental health agencies, such as the Reynolds Crisis Intervention Center, and the Guidance Center, and counselors and psychotherapists in private practice in the area can provide individual and group therapy.
+Committee Against Spouse Abuse (CASA), women's shelter, or domestic violence and rape crisis programs may assist with making referrals for individual counseling and support groups and in identifying non-counseling campus and community resources that may be of additional help and serve as a victim advocate upon request.